An Individual Voluntary Agreement (IVA) is a legally binding arrangement between a debtor and a creditor.

 If you are struggling to get your mortgage application started and need some help from an expert Mortgage Advisor in Harrogate, we are always here to offer a helping hand.
 We know that the mortgage process can be daunting in sometimes scary, so don’t ever hesitate to call us.

-Normally, when an offer is accepted on a property the next step is to arrange a property survey.
-This will re-enforce or adjust the price of the property in relation to the condition that it is in.
-If something is found on the survey then the buyer is in a position by law to approach the seller to negotiate a price for the works required.
+When an offer is accepted on a property, usually the next step of to get a property survey sorted.
+Having this carried out will determine whether or not the property price is accurate or it needs adjusting due to the condition it is in.
+In the case where there is something found on the survey, the buyer does have the right by law to approach the seller to negotiate a price for the works required.

-The basic valuation option which is the cheapest available.
-It will be a requirement to have one of these before the mortgage offer is received.
-This is not to be confused with a full survey.
-The mortgage valuation confirms to the lender that the property is worth at least what they are lending to the buyer.
-Sometimes the mortgage lender may even offer a free basic valuation as part of your deal.
+The cheapest option available is a basic valuation.
+This is a regular survey that you need to have carried out before the mortgage offer is received and is different to a full survey.
+By doing this, it confirms to the lender that the property is worth at least what they are lending to the buyer.
+You may find that your mortgage lender will offer a free basic valuation as part of your deal.

-A mortgage valuation will not highlight any repairs that are needed.
-However, it may point out obvious defects that is recommended to be investigated further.
+One thing with mortgage valuation is that it will not make you aware of any repairs that are needed.
+On the flip side, it may mention obvious that is recommended to be investigated further.

-A Full Structural Survey is advisable for older properties that are being considered and those of non-standard construction.
-Depending on the property size and type – a full structural survey can take as long as a day to complete.
+A Full Structural Survey is suitable for older properties and those made from non-standard construction.
+The duration of a full structural survey depends on the property size and type, but it can take as long as a day to complete.

 There are multiple reasons as to why you should use a Mortgage Broker in Harrogate.
 However, there is still the chance to go direct to a lender if you wish to, with the added option of doing it either in branch or online.
 Within this article we will include the pros and cons of both methods.